 As we move into 2018, undoubtedly many of you are going to be planning for and executing conferences, events and or tradeshows.
 If you have an event this year and haven’t already started the planning process, January is a good time kick things off.

-We’ve compiled some best practices for event planning based on working with hundreds of clients and have broken them down into 5 key step that can help you organize and execute a great event.
+We’ve compiled some best practices based on working with hundreds of clients and have broken them down into 5 event planning steps that can help you organize and execute your project.

 1. Set Clear Objecitves